 In addition, the best accepted papers will be invited to submit an extended version undergoing a lighter reviewing process, as regular papers in the Springer journal Machine Translation.

-In addition to an invited talk (to be announced), the programme of the Research, User, and Translators’ tracks will include oral presentations and poster sessions.
+In addition to an invited talk (Lucia Specia, Imperial College and Sheffield University), the programme of the Research, User, and Translators’ tracks will include oral presentations and poster sessions.
 Accepted papers may be assigned to an oral or poster session, but no differentiation will be made in the conference proceedings.

 The EAMT Best Thesis Award 2020 for PhD theses defended during 2019 will be awarded at the conference, together with a presentation of the winner’s work.
 Information for candidates to the award is available at http://eamt.org/news/news_best_thesis_2019.php.